The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Introduction

 The Atmospheric Boundary Layer (ABL) is the $O(10^2-10^3)$ m thick region near the Earth's surface that most feels the shear stresses of the flow~\cite{abedi2021numerical,bouzeid2020persistent,gul2022experimental}.
 Owing to the large length-scales and the heterogeneous topography of the Earth, ABL flows are highly turbulent, with the friction Reynolds numbers $Re_\tau$ $\sim O(10^6-10^7)$.
 Complex terrain, composed of mountains, forests, hills, and valleys, as well as areas composed of human-made structures, such as urban areas and wind farms, act as roughness elements within the ABL, and present challenges to our understanding~\cite{vanderwel2019turbulent,bouzeid2020persistent,li2023mean}.
 In cities, public health is impacted by the interactions between the ABL and buildings, influencing fluxes of heat and pollutants~\cite{li2013synergistic,manoli2019magnitude,li2023mean}.
 The growing intensity of wildfires in North America has also shown the importance of the ABL in transporting smoke, with cascading consequences for public health~\cite{zhou2023where,gould2024health,ceamanos2023remote}.
 The presence of roughness induces changes to the transport of particles, heat, and momentum within the ABL -- especially near the Earth's surface -- so understanding the physical mechanisms of these changes is critical for prediction and modeling capabilities.

 Aeolian sand dunes, which can reach roughness heights $(k)$ taller than 100m ~\cite{gunn2022what}, impede the flow of the ABL, and alter coherent flow structures~\cite{wiggs2012turbulent,anderson2014numerical,wang2019turbulence,bristow2021unsteady}.
 The spatial variation in flow over dune topography results in spatial patterns in sand transport across dunes \cite{bagnold1941physics}, which are ultimately connected to the structure and intensity of turbulence forced by roughness \cite{bauer2013critical, bristow2021unsteady,tan2023turbulent}.
-Entrainment of sand is often driven by turbulent ejection events and, once a threshold velocity is met, sand is transported primarily by sweeping motions~\cite{sterk1998effect,leenders2005wind,wiggs2012turbulent, bauer2013critical, rana2021entrainment}.
+Entrainment of sand is often driven by turbulent {low-speed fluid moving away from the wall (ejections)} and, once a threshold velocity is met, sand is transported primarily by {high-speed fluid moving toward the wall (sweeps)} \cite{pope,sterk1998effect,leenders2005wind,wiggs2012turbulent, bauer2013critical, rana2021entrainment}.
 Sand entrainment, and the associated turbulent motions, are also responsible for dust emission \cite{kok2012physics, parajuli2016new, zhang2022impact}.